-13 Real Haunted Houses From All Over The United States (Video)
+10 Real Haunted Houses From All Over the United States

 For some travelers, fall means leaf-peeping, apple cider, and pumpkin pie.
 But there are a few of us out there who are looking for something to really get our hearts racing.

 While kitschy, haunted house attractions are fairly common in the U.S., some people want to experience real ghosts and ghouls around Halloween.
-Lucky for those thrill seekers, the U.S. is chock full of historical homes with interesting (and spooky) stories attached to them and it’s not too hard to find a “real” haunted house if you know where to look.
+Lucky for those thrill seekers, the U.S. is chock full of historical homes with interesting (and spooky) stories attached to them, and it’s not too hard to find “real” haunted houses if you know where to look.

 Anyone who is a fan of ghost hunting or paranormal investigation shows can tell you where you might run into some of the country’s scariest real-life ghosts.
-Famous homes like the Whaley House, the Winchester Mystery House, Lizzie Borden’s Fall River home, or the LaLaurie mansion in New Orleans all have well-known reputations for scaring visitors out of their wits.
+Famous homes like the Whaley House, the Winchester Mystery House, and Lizzie Borden’s Fall River home all have well-known reputations for scaring visitors out of their wits.

 If you’re one of those travelers who longs for adventures filled with ghost stories and goosebumps, have we got an itinerary for you.
-Anyone looking for a chilling vacation destination should consider adding one of these haunted houses to their travel bucket list — some of these houses even let guests tour or spend the night.
+Anyone looking for a chilling vacation destination should consider adding one of the most haunted houses in America to their travel bucket list — some of these houses even let guests tour or spend the night.

 We suggest packing your best camera and recording device if you’re looking to catch some ghosts on your trip.